Spiralized Curly Fries

 Spiralized Potato Salad with Green Goddess Dressing

 I don’t think either one of us expected it.
 We didn’t know that we’d love this spiralized potato salad with Green Goddess dressing as much as we did.
-Honestly, it’s been so long since I had Green Goddess salad dressing that I only vaguely recalled what it tasted like.
+Honestly, it’s been so long since I had Green Goddess salad dressing.
+I only vaguely recalled what it tasted like.
 I also wasn’t so sure about sweet potatoes in a potato salad.
 It’s not something I had considered before.
+I should have.
+It’s amazingly good.

 Spiralized Potato Salad with Green Goddess Dressing

-Well now I’m in love with both the Green Goddess dressing and the spiralized sweet potatoes and everything else in this wonderful salad.
+Well now I’m in love with both the Green Goddess dressing and the spiralized sweet potatoes.
+And everything else in this wonderful salad.
 Slightly crunchy, it has a great freshness to it.
 It’s also amazingly easy to make and is a different winner for picnics or family get-togethers.
+I’d make this again and again.

 I like to make a cut down the sides of my potatoes before cutting them into spirals.
-Otherwise I end up some one really, really long pieces of potato.
+Otherwise I end up some one really, really long piece of potato that is impossible to even fit into a salad bowl.
 If you’re making this spiralized potato salad for an outing, wait until you get to your destination before adding the dressing and garnish.
-My spiral Churchill Downs butterbean and radish salad is awesome too.
+My spiral Churchill Downs butterbean and radish salad is almost as awesome too.
 Give it a try!

 Spiralized Potato Salad with Green Goddess Dressing